 Landshypotek offers first mortgage loans secured by agricultural and forest properties.
 Loan terms are simple and Landshypotek has very competitive interest rate terms.

-Landshypotek offers highly competitive interest terms.
-As a member of the incorporated association, the borrower also gets a refund on paid interest.
+As a member of the Incorporated Association, the borrower also gets a refund on paid interest.
 The size of the refund depends on the result achieved by Landshypotek.
 For year 2000 the a refund of 8 percent of paid interest is proposed, which is equivalent of approximately 0.54 percentage points lower loan interest.
 And then there are loan-volume related and loyalty rebates.
-Landshypotek does not charge origination or loan maintenance fees.